Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 observation is what the robot can measure from its **environment** (in this case, all its sensory inputs) and an action, in its most raw form, is a change to the configuration of the robot (e.g. position of its base, position of its water hose and whether the hose is on or off).
-It is common to confuse a robot's observation with the environment **state**.
-The environment state represents information about all the entities within the environment.
-The robot's observation, however, only contains information that the robot can measure or perceive about its environment and is typically a subset of the environment state.
-For example, the location of the fire cannot be part of the robot's observation if it has not even entered the area yet, but it is part of the environment state.

 The last remaining piece
 of the reinforcement learning task is the **reward signal**.
 When training a robot to be a mean firefighting machine, we provide it with rewards (positive and negative) indicating how well it is doing on completing the task.
+Note that the robot does not _know_ how to put out fires before it is trained.
-Note that the objective itself is not fully specified for the robot, but the fact that it receives a large positive reward when it puts out the fire and a small negative reward for every passing second is all the input the robot should need to learn that its objective is to put out the fire in the shortest amount of time.
+It learns the objective because it receives a large positive reward when it puts out the fire and a small negative reward for every passing second.
 The fact that rewards are sparse (i.e. may not be provided at every step, but only when a robot arrives at a success or failure situation), is a defining characteristic of reinforcement learning and precisely why learning good policies can be difficult (and/or time-consuming) for complex environments.

 <p align="center">
   <img src="images/rl_cycle.png" alt="The reinforcement learning cycle."/>
 </p>

 [Learning a policy](https://blogs.unity3d.com/2017/08/22/unity-ai-reinforcement-learning-with-q-learning/)
-is usually achieved through many trials and iterative policy updates.
-More specifically, the robot will be placed in several fire situations and over time will learn an optimal policy which allows it to put our fires more effectively.
+usually requires many trials and iterative policy updates.
+More specifically, the robot is placed in several fire situations and over time learns an optimal policy which allows it to put our fires more effectively.
 Obviously, we cannot expect to train a robot repeatedly in the real world, particularly when fires are involved.
 This is precisely why the use of